yuvalmGS/gigaspaces-wiki-jekyll/xap100net/installation.markdown

 #  Installation

 GigaSpaces XAP.NET is packaged as a standard Windows Installer package (`.msi` file).
 To start the installation simply double-click the msi file, and the installation wizard will pop up and guide you through the installation process.
-Once you accept the license agreement, you will see the standard installation details screen, allowing you to modify the installation path (default is `C:\GigaSpaces\XAP.NET 10.0.0 x86` or `x64`) and which features to install.
+Once you accept the license agreement, you will see the standard installation details screen, allowing you to modify the installation path (default is `C:\GigaSpaces\XAP.NET {%currentversion%} x86` or `x64`) and which features to install.

 ## Other Installation Options